lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 $$
 </div>

-This correction penalizes models that have small sample sizes relative to the number of values that are too close; that is, models where there are nearly as many parameters as data points.
+This correction penalizes models that have small sample sizes relative to the number of parameters; that is, models where there are nearly as many parameters as data points.
 As noted by Burnham and Anderson [-@Burnham2003-mt], this correction has little effect if sample sizes are large, and so provides a robust way to correct for possible bias in data sets of any size.
 I recommend always using the small sample size correction when calculating AIC values.

-To select among models, one can then compare their $AIC_c$ values, and choose the model with the smallest value.
+To select among models, one can then compare their $AIC_c$ scores, and choose the model with the smallest value.
 It is easier to make comparisons in $AIC_c$ scores between models by calculating the difference, $\Delta AIC_c$.
 For example, if you are comparing a set of models, you can calculate $\Delta AIC_c$ for model i as:

 (eq.
 2.13)
 <div>